Alejogb1/job-board/blog-data/how-to-store-face-encodings-securely-in-a-database-or-file.md

 id: "how-to-store-face-encodings-securely-in-a-database-or-file"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've actually spent quite a bit of time refining secure storage for facial encodings in various projects over the years, and it's definitely a multifaceted problem that goes deeper than many initially realize.
 We’re not just stashing some arbitrary data; we’re dealing with biometric information, and that demands a very particular type of care.
 In one past system, for instance, we were building an identity verification platform that needed to maintain absolutely ironclad security over user facial data—and, spoiler alert, getting that secure storage architecture right was critical.
 Here’s how I generally approach it, and a few things I’ve learned.

 The core issue here is that face encodings, while not images themselves, are mathematical representations derived from those images.
 They can, potentially, be reverse-engineered or used to perform illegitimate re-identifications if exposed, which is a severe privacy violation.
 So, it's not enough to just stick them in a database as plaintext or even basic hashed values; we need stronger security.

 My go-to strategy involves two main components: encryption and access control.
-The encryption aspect needs to be robust and applied *before* the data ever touches the storage medium.
+The encryption aspect needs to be robust and applied _before_ the data ever touches the storage medium.
 Think of it as putting the encoding in a secure vault before placing it into a room that might be more accessible.

 I always favor symmetric encryption for this, specifically AES-256 with a strong, randomly generated key.
 Symmetric encryption is substantially faster than asymmetric encryption, which becomes crucial when you're dealing with potentially millions of encodings.
-That key, however, must be managed *separately* and with equally stringent controls.
+That key, however, must be managed _separately_ and with equally stringent controls.
 You wouldn't leave the key to the vault hanging on the vault door, right?
 The key should never be stored in the same location as the encodings themselves.
 This separation is paramount.
 Key management might involve a dedicated hardware security module (HSM) or, if you’re leveraging cloud environments, their respective key management service.
 I’ve personally leaned towards HSMs in environments where the security demands are highest.

 Here’s a Python snippet illustrating how you might encrypt a face encoding (assuming you have it as a numpy array and a key stored securely somewhere else):